lordcodes/lordcodes-syntax-theme/README.md

-# Lord Codes Syntax - A code colour theme 🖍 ⌨️
+# Lord Codes Syntax 🖍 ⌨️

+The colour theme I use for source code.

 Here I store the code theme I use in a variety of formats.